samtools/hts-specs/refget.md

 ```

 Any bytes added for formatting to the returned output should not be taken in to account when processing a Range request.

+## Alternative Checksum Algorithms

+Refget implementations MUST support the `MD5` identifier space and SHOULD support `TRUNC512`.
+Non-standard identifiers are allowed but they MUST conform to the following requirements:

+1. Non-standard identifiers must be based on an algorithm, which uses normalised sequence content as input
+2. The algorithm used SHOULD be a hash function
+3. Non-standard identifiers must not clash with the `MD5` and `TRUNC512` identifier space
+  - Note `TRUNC512` is allowed to grow in length should collisions in the current implementation be detected
+4. Non-standard identifiers must not clash with other identifiers on your server i.e. they must be unique.

+Any alternative identifier scheme MUST be declared in the `/sequence/service-info` endpoint under `algorithms`.

 ## TRUNC512 Algorithm Details